Top 10 Places to See in Paris, France

 Walking the 6th Arrondissement

-Explore the 6th arrondissement of Paris for stunning examples of Haussmannian architecture and tall wooden doors that encompass the past, limestone apartments with wrought iron balcony adorned with bright flowers, just stunning.
+Explore the 6th arrondissement of Paris for stunning examples of Haussmannian architecture.
+Tall wooden doors that encompass the past and limestone apartments with wrought iron balconies adorned with bright flowers, complete the Parisian look of this neighborhood.

 Walking the Seine River

 Most of the main attractions are along the Seine River or within walking distance from the river.
-I found the Hop on Hop off boat the easiest way to get around the city with on/off spots at the most popular destinations.
+I found the Hop on Hop off boat the easiest way to get around the city with on/off spots at most of the popular destinations.

 Like this post?
 Save it on Pinterest